saeedizade/Onto-Generate-2024/README.md

 Title: Improving Ontology Generation using Large Language Models

+This work improved ontology generation performance using two new prompting techniques.
+In this repository you can find details of the prompts, dataset for evaluation and some details that could not be fit in the page count : )
 ## Prompting techniques
 The prompting techniques used in this work can be found [here](/PromptingTechniques)